Lanrico/Movies-Guanlan-Ji/README.md

 + Responsive UI for most new views
 + Improve the way that the posters of movies and people shows.
 + New MUI components: Material Icons, Rating, Pagination, Paper, Toolbar, Table, Tab
++ Use code splitting to improve the effciency of the webpage
 + Deploy the page online based on GitHub Pages (The link is https://lanrico.github.io/Movies-Guanlan-Ji/)